List of active policies

 - I understand that any violation of these pledges is subject to academic penalties and disciplinary action at the university as well as legal and civil penalties.

-JCU Academic Honesty Policy
+JCU Academic Integrity

 The academic community is founded on a belief in the free exchange of ideas.
 An integral part of this free exchange is recognition of the intellectual work of others, and respect for the instructor and fellow students.
-All members of the John Cabot community are expected to maintain the highest standards of academic honesty in all aspects of the University’s academic programs.
+All members of the John Cabot community are expected to maintain the highest standards of academic integrity in all aspects of the University’s academic programs.

 One form of academic dishonesty is plagiarism, which includes direct copying, as well as any use of another's ideas, words or created product, without properly crediting the source.
-Plagiarism can be deliberate or negligent; students are responsible for ensuring that any work submitted with their name on it is properly referenced.
+Plagiarism can be deliberate or accidental; students are responsible for ensuring that any work submitted with their name on it is properly referenced.

 Although individual instructors may suggest their own guidelines for avoiding plagiarism in papers and reports, the following rules should generally be observed: